cj-mills/christianjmills/_posts/2021-2-24-End-To-End-In-Game-Style-Transfer-Tutorial-2.md

 ## Define the VGG-19 Model

 Here we'll define the model that will be used to judge the quality of the output images from the style transfer model.
 This model has been pretrained a large image dataset.
 This means it's already learned to recognize a wide variety of features in images.
-We'll use this model to extract the features of the content image, style image, and stylized image.
+We'll use this model to extract the features of the content image, style image, and stylized images.

 ```python
 class Vgg19(torch.nn.Module):